 Here’s why people love these products: they are non-drying and alcohol-free, can be used as face mists or on the skin as toners, and the ingredients are simple.

-These products are alcohol-free, so they won’t dry out your skin as harsher toners will.
+Since these products are alcohol-free, they won’t dry out your skin as harsher alcohol-based toners will.
 They are also paraben-free, phthalate-free, and non-comedogenic, so they won’t clog your pores and cause acne or breakouts.

 NOTE: If you have sensitive skin or are just looking for a gentle toner, Thayers Unscented is ideal for you.
 It gently cleanses the face without overdrying it.